Exquizity/Wednesday-s-Infidelity-ET/README.md

 Credits are in the credits tab of the game, and also at the start of each level

 The original mod can be found here: https://gamebanana.com/mods/343688

+This mod's source code will be available at a later date, only compiled builds are able to be downloaded, and you will not be able to get the source code from older versions